 “How often to do we criticise others for trashing the environment but then we just walk by and do nothing about it?
 I will admit, I often do that but today, I took a stand with my husband and said, “No. Today is going to be different.”

-Today on Taiwan National Cleanup Day, we got down and dirty and helped clean up the many half-burnt, non-biodegradable lanterns that were left on the mountains and rivers in the Shifen area.
-We didn't even have to walk 10m to find SO many lanterns that were left near the railway tracks, stuck in the mud on the trails, hung up on the trees, drifted on the side of the river, and SO many others that we couldn't reach because they had landed in unreachable areas (check out the photos).
+Today on Taiwan National Clean-up Day, we got down and dirty and helped clean up the many half-burnt, non-biodegradable lanterns that were left on the mountains and rivers in the Shifen area.
+We didn't even have to walk 10m to find SO many lanterns that were left near the railway tracks, stuck in the mud on the trails, hung up on the trees, drifted on the side of the river, and SO many others that we couldn't reach because they had landed in unreachable areas.

-The sad thing is, while we were cleaning, more lanterns were being sent up into the air (more photos).
+The sad thing is, while we were cleaning, more lanterns were being sent up into the air.
 It was super depressing, because the trash was never ending AND the problem continues to exist!

 I know there are families in this area that live off from this business but there's got to be another way; another solution.
 But for now, all I can do is to inform and educate others to: